Android Black Friday deals: Pixel 5, OnePlus, Galaxy, more - 9to5Google

 And to sweeten the discounts even further, OnePlus is throwing in a free pair of its true wireless earbuds on select smartphones, as well.
 Check out everything in the sale right here.

-Woot is now also kicking off a sale on certified refurbished Android smartphone and accessories.
-With prices starting at $16, some of the highlights here include the Samsung Galaxy S10 128GB at $420, down from its original $750 price tag.
-Samsung’s PowerShare wireless Qi charging technology and “all-day” battery life.
-We praised it in our hands-on review, noting that is a “truly excellent smartphone.”
+Motorola is continuing the Black Friday Android discounts today by taking up to $400 off its selection of handsets starting at $120.
+With everything from its latest folding razr 5G smartphone to more affordable offerings on sale, there are plenty of ways to save.
+Shop all of the smartphones on sale right here.

-To round out the best Android smartphone Black Friday price cuts live so far, we’re seeing a collection of Samsung’s Galaxy handsets on sale alongside some more affordable Motorola offerings.
+To round out the best Android smartphone Black Friday price cuts live so far, we’re seeing a collection of Samsung’s Galaxy handsets on sale.
 Leading the way is the Galaxy S20 Ultra 128GB at $950, which is $350 off the going rate and a new all-time low.
 Centered around a 6.9-inch 120Hz AMOLED display, Samsung’s S20 Ultra delivers 37-hour battery life and a camera array with 100x Space Zoom for capturing hi-res images from up to 300 feet away.

 In the sale, you’ll also be able to save on the recent Galaxy S20 FE, which has fallen to a new low of $549 from its usual $699 going rate.
 There’s also even more starting from $150 right here, as well.